neutrons/data_workflow/docs/users/usecases/General_user.rst

 .. toctree::
    :maxdepth: 2

-I have the same privileges as a guest without login.
+In addition to the :doc:`Guest_user`, there are additional privileges for which the user must be logged in.
+To to that, click on the `login` link at the top right of the page.

-In addition, when I click on a specific run, I get information and plots (if set up that way by the instrument scientist/CIS)
+As opposed to a guest user, when clicking on a specific run, a logged in user will get more information, and plots (if set up that way by the instrument scientist/CIS).

 .. image:: images/example_general_user.png
    :width: 100%
    :align: center
    :alt: general user view example

-At the bottom of the page there is a table describing what has been done for the data
+At the bottom of the page there is a table describing the processing status of the particular data file.
+Any error messages will show up in red.
+Please communicate with your local contact about any such occurences.

 .. image:: images/example_data_table.png
    :width: 100%